richafnu/Viva/Viva/glint/setup/custom-question-benchmark.md

 ### Link a duplicated question

-To map a duplicated question to the Viva Glint standard question that it's copied from in the Question Library or in a survey:
+To map a duplicated question to its original Viva Glint standard question in the Question Library or in a survey:

 1. Select a question and choose the Duplicate Question option in the edit pane that appears.
 2. In the benchmark associations dialog that appears, select:
-    1. Yes, keep any inherited benchmarks, to keep benchmarks from the standard question that's copied, or
+    1. Yes, keep any inherited benchmarks, to keep benchmarks from the copied standard question, or
     2. No, remove all inherited benchmarks, to discard benchmark information when edits are made that change the question's meaning.
 3. Select Duplicate this question in the dialog.